binaryHips/IMAGINE-RT/README.md

 ### Post-processing pipeline

 The program stores the rendered linear Z-Buffer, aswell as the screen-space normals.
 The programmer is able to use them inside of post-processing effects.
-Each renderer has a post-processing pipeline, which is an array of effects to be applied in order to the rendered image :
+Each renderer has a post-processing pipeline, which is an array of effects to be applied in order to the rendered image.
+Here is an example of a realtime renderer setup.
 ```cpp
 realtimeRenderer = Renderer(
     360, 360, // resolution